Meghan Markle labelled ‘not a great talent’ by top Hollywood agent

 Kelly Osbourne goes on expletive-laden rant about Prince Harry

-Jeremy Zimmer, United Talent Agency’s chief executive officer, has sparked a debate after criticising Meghan Markle’s “talent” following the end of her $20m deal with Spotify.
+Jeremy Zimmer, the chief executive officer of United Talent Agency, has sparked a debate after criticising Meghan Markle’s “talent” following the end of her $20m deal with Spotify.

 The Duke and Duchess of Sussex‘s multi-year deal with Spotify was ditched after just one series of Meghan Markle’s podcast, Archetypes, it was announced on 15 June.
 Now, the CEO of one of Hollywood’s top talent agencies has faulted the duchess in a new interview with Semafor.